Nirvana in Buddhism: Unorthodox interpretations, nibbana as citta, viññana or atta

 A related view of nibbana has been defended by the American Thai forest monk Thanissaro Bhikkhu.
 According to Thanissaro, "non-manifestive consciousness" (anidassana viññāṇa) differs from the kinds of consciousness associated to the six sense media, which have a "surface" that they fall upon and arise in response to.
 In a liberated individual, this is directly experienced, in a way that is free from any dependence on conditions at all.
 In Thanissaro's view, the luminous, unsupported consciousness associated with nibbana is directly known by noble ones without the mediation of the mental consciousness factor in dependent co-arising, and is the transcending of all objects of mental consciousness.
 The British academic Peter Harvey has defended a similar view of nibbana as anidassana viññāṇa.

 According to Paul Williams, there is also a trend in modern Thai Theravada that argues that "nirvana is indeed the true Self (Atman; Pali: atta)".
 This dispute began when the 12th Supreme Patriarch of Thailand published a book of essays in 1939 arguing that while the conditioned world is anatta, nibbana is atta.
 According to Williams, this interpretation echoes the Mahayana tathāgatagarbha sutras.
-This position was criticized by Buddhadhasa Bhikkhu, who argued that the not-self (anatta) perspective is what makes Buddhism unique.
+This position was criticized by Buddhadasa Bhikkhu, who argued that the not-self (anatta) perspective is what makes Buddhism unique.
 Fifty years after this dispute, the Dhammakaya Movement also began to teach that nibbana is not anatta, but the "true self" or dhammakaya.
 According to Williams, this dhammakaya (dharma body) is "a luminous, radiant and clear Buddha figure free of all defilements and situated within the body of the meditator."
 This view has been strongly criticized as "insulting the Buddha’s teaching" and "showing disrespect to the Pali canon" by Prayudh Payutto (In his The Dhammakaya case) and this has led to fervent debates in Thai Buddhist circles.